devzendo/digimorse/README.md

 Adam Greig for his labrador-ldpc LDPC encoder/decoder at https://github.com/adamgreig/labrador-ldpc
 Used in the digimorse channel codec.
+Thanks also to Ed W8EMV for suggesting it on the mastodon.radio instance.

 Radford M. Neal for his LDPC-Codes LDPC parity check matrix generation code at https://github.com/radfordneal/LDPC-codes